Port-Royal was one of the first European settlements in North America, leaving a lasting legacy on the area that can still be felt today.

 The Mi’kmaq people, who had lived in the region for thousands of years prior to the arrival of the colonists, welcomed the French and a friendship and alliance was formed.

 Biencourt and Champlain never forgot the hardships they had experienced on St. Croix and worked to make entertainment a regular part of life at Port-Royal.
 This included a theatrical performance titled The Theatre of Neptune in New France and founding the now famous Order of Good Cheer (l’Ordre du Bon-Temps in French), which saw the men enjoying lavish meals and festivities through the winter of 1606-1607.
 The Order is still active to this day.

 Despite its success, Port-Royal’s future as a permanent settlement was cut short when the French king revoked de Mons’ monopoly.
 In the fall of 1607, the colonists returned to France, leaving the habitation in the hands of their Mi’kmaq allies.
 Champlain, meanwhile, set off along the St. Lawrence River on a new expedition to settle a new habitation called Quebec.

 Today, the Port-Royal National Historic Site of Canada features a reconstruction of the settlement’s early 17th- century buildings, including the distinctive, closed-in quadrangle known as the Habitation.
-Visitors can step back into the earliest days of French exploration as costumed interpreters and period demonstrations help recreate the look and feel of the time.
+Visitors can step back into the earliest days of French exploration to gain an impression of the place where these early settlers lived.

-Xplorers: a fun new way for kids ages 6-11 to explore the Port-Royal Habitation.
-Complete at least 5 activities in the booklet and become an official Port-Royal Xplorer with a certificate and a special limited edition souvenir!
-The program is FREE with regular admission.
+Xplorers: a fun way for kids ages 6–11 to explore the Port-Royal Habitation.
+Complete at least 5 activities in the booklet and become an official Port-Royal Xplorer with a certificate and a special limited-edition souvenir!

 Photo credit: C. Reardon